-Published data were used to analyse the long-term annual temperature trends at five locations located in northern Africa.
-Stations selected were located in Algeria, Mali and Sudan.
+Published data were used to analyse the long-term annual temperature trends at six locations located in northern Africa.
+Stations selected were located in Algeria, Benin, Mali and Senegal

 The data used were all from the website of KNMI (the Royal Netherlands Meteorological Institute).
 Only raw data were used (ie as originally recorded, without any adjustments).
 Data were only used from stations located in rural areas or in small towns so as to avoid the possible influence of urbanisation on the temperatures.